Published: Oct 1, 2019. 20 min read

 As Gola descended the lonely path behind the church

 building, her heart grumbled.
 Her eyes blinked back tears.
-Pastor had failed to give her a definite direction.
+The pastor had failed to give her a definite direction.

 Go and continue praying?
 What was going to happen next?